ViTGAN: Training GANs with Vision Transformers: Experiments

 \paragraph{Discriminator regularization} Table~\ref{table:cifar_ablation} validates the necessity of the techniques discussed in Section~\ref{sec:discriminator}.
 First, we compare GAN performances under different regularization methods.
-Training GANs with ViT discriminator under R1 penalty \cite{r1_penalty} is highly unstable, as shown in Figure \ref{fig:learning_curves}, sometimes resulting in complete training failure (indicated as IS=NaN in Row 1 of Table~\ref{table:cifar_ablation}).
+Training GANs with ViT discriminator under R1 penalty \citep{r1_penalty} is highly unstable, as shown in Fig. \ref{fig:learning_curves}, sometimes resulting in complete training failure (indicated as IS=NaN in Row 1 of Table~\ref{table:cifar_ablation}).
 Spectral normalization (SN) is better than R1 penalty.
 But SN still exhibits high-variance gradients and therefore suffers from low quality scores.
 Our $L_2$+ISN regularization improves the stability significantly (\cf Fig. \ref{fig:learning_curves}) and achieves the best IS and FID scores as a consequence.
 On the other hand, the overlapping patch is a simple trick that yields further improvement over the $L_2$+ISN method.
 However, the overlapping patch by itself does not work well (see a comparison between Row 3 and 9).
-The above results validate the essential role of these techniques in achieving the final performance of the ViTGAN model.
+The above results validate the essential role of these techniques in achieving the final performance of the ViTGAN model. \paragraph{Necessity of self-attention} Two intrinsic advantages of ViTs over CNNs are (a) adaptive connection weights based on both content and position, and (b) globally contextualized representation.
+We show the importance of each of them by ablation analysis in Table \ref{tab:vit_mlp}.
+We conduct this ablation study on the LSUN Bedroom dataset considering that its large-scale ($\sim$3 million images) helps compare sufficiently trained vision transformers.

+First, to see the importance of adapting connection weights, we maintain the network topology (\ie, each token is connected to all other tokens) and use fixed weights between tokens as in CNNs.
+We adopt the recently proposed MLP-Mixer~\citep{tolstikhin2021mlp} as an instantiation of this idea.
+By comparing the 2nd and 3rd rows of the table, we see that it is beneficial to adapt connection weight between tokens.
+The result of MLP-Mixer on the LSUN Bedroom dataset suggests that the deficiency of weight adaptation cannot be overcome by merely training on a large-scale dataset.

+Second, to see the effect of self-attention scope (global \textit{v.s.} local), we adopt a local self-attention of window size=3$\times$3~\citep{standalone}.
+The ViT based on local attention (4th row in Table \ref{tab:vit_mlp}) outperforms the ones with global attention.
+This shows the importance of considering local context (2nd row in Table \ref{tab:vit_mlp}).
+The ViT with convolutional projection (last row in Table \ref{tab:vit_mlp}) --- which considers \textit{both local and global contexts} --- outperforms other methods.

+For results on applying these techniques into either one of discriminator or generator, please refer to Table \ref{tab:vit_mlp_supp} in the Appendix.